GSemikozov/16personalities-checkout/README.md

 - show different - but simple - types of how to work with assets
 - full compliance with the design

-ps. in forms autocompletion switched on by default, the main thing there is that name attributes has correct values.
+ps. in forms autocomplete switched on by default, the main thing there is that names attributes has correct values.

 ## Critical notes